everardogarciaf/portfolio/README.md

 # portfolio
-A small collection of previous projects
+A collection of Everardo's projects